 In essence the community planning process has identified Wundowie as a unique community.
 A rich history, as the 'birthplace' of the Western Australia Iron Ore Industry and unique urban design, the Wundowie community is close-knit and passionate.
-Located only 70kms from the City of Perth, Wundowie is well positioned to continue its strong growth of recent times.
+Located only 70kms from the City of Perth, Wundowie is well positioned to continue the strong growth seen in recent times.